voxpupuli/puppet-cvmfs/REFERENCE.md

 Data type: `Optional[Stdlib::Fqdn]`

-When using the `mount_method` as `mount` it may be nescessary to specify a CvmFS located configuration_repository.
+When using the `mount_method` as `mount` it may be nescessary to specify a CVMFS located configuration_repository.
 This is a repository containing extra cvmfs configuration required to be mounted before any other repositories.
 There is at most one config_repo client.
 In addition the config_repo must actually be mounted explicitly with a `cvmfs::mount{$config_repo:}`, this is **not** automatic.